pynklynn/ezwc/README.md

   <img src="http://willsteinmetz.net/public/ezwc.svg" width="200">
 </p>

-Easily convert web components written similar to Vue single file components into native web components.
+EZWC is a CLI tool to easily create web components written in a format similar to Vue single file components that are transpiled to native web components.

 **_Note: This project is still in development so use it with caution.
 If you find a problem or want to see a new feature request not in the issues or future plans list, please open a new issue or pull request._**